srapacchi/openrecon-template/README.md

 ```bash
 python build.py
 ```
-It will bild the `demo-i2i` directory.
+It will build the `demo-i2i` directory.
 All output files will be in the `build` directory

 The script is quite verbose, helping troubleshooting at each step of the process in case of error.